Here's how rapper Mega Ran puts on awesome Twitch streams from home | CNN Underscored

 “I used to just literally have a fabric, a green fabric, and I would just do my best to just hang it somewhere,” says Jarbo.
 “When I watched my earliest streams, I’m like, oh, wow, it’s rough.”

-For simple, great sound: HyperX Quadcast ($139.99; amazon.com)
+For simple, great sound: HyperX QuadCast ($139.99; amazon.com)

 As a musician, Jarbo is “very obsessed with getting the best sound” he possibly can at home.
 The HyperX Quadcast microphone has helped him achieve that during his frequent gaming streams, providing a simple and clean plug-and-play solution for chatting with fans (and dropping the occasional bars).

 “The ease of use of the HyperX QuadCast helped me out a ton,” says Jarbo.
-“Just being able to tap the top for muting or running all of my sound through that, was very, very helpful for what I was trying to do.”
+“Just being able to tap the top for muting or running all of my sound through that was very, very helpful for what I was trying to do.”

 The HyperX QuadCast S (an upgraded version that features RGB lighting) very nearly made the cut as one of our best microphone picks, impressing us with its great overall sound, four recording modes and striking design.
-Jarbo has recently switched over to an Audio-Technica AT2035 so that he can use the same mic for both streaming and music, but credits the QuadCast as a crucial piece of gear that allowed him to up his Twitch game early on.
+Jarbo has recently switched over to an Audio-Technica AT2035 so that he can use the same mic for both streaming and music, but he credits the QuadCast as a crucial piece of gear that allowed him to up his Twitch game early on.

 For bringing the stream to life: Elgato Stream Deck ($149.99; elgato.com)

 Nearly every content creator we talk to swears by the Elgato Stream Deck, and Jarbo is no different.
-After first buying one to pull off some fun music tricks, the rapper and streamer continues to discover the near-endless possibilities you can make happen within Elgato’s versatile stream-management keypad.
+After first buying one to pull off some fun music tricks, the rapper and streamer continues to discover the near-endless possibilities you can make happen within Elgato’s versatile stream management keypad.

 “I initially just got it to trigger sounds.
-I just wanted to be one of those cool DJs that trigger some air horns,” said Jarbo.
-“Then to be able to control it, to go to my second cam from there, to pause the stream, to send out a Tweet that I’m live.
-There’s so many things you can do with the Stream Deck and I think I’ve probably barely scratched the surface of it’s full potential.”
+I just wanted to be one of those cool DJs that trigger some air horns,” says Jarbo.
+“Then to be able to control it, to go to my second cam from there, to pause the stream, to send out a tweet that I’m live.
+There’s so many things you can do with the Stream Deck and I think I’ve probably barely scratched the surface of its full potential.”

 The Stream Deck is one of our favorite gadgets here at Underscored, for many of the same reasons Jarbo lays out above — you can use this keypad to manage a multi-camera broadcast, control your music playback, open apps and so much more with a few quick taps.
 Just make sure you pick the right version for your setup; there’s a six-key Stream Deck Mini ($79) for beginners, a 15-key Stream Deck ($149) for the average streamer and a 32-key Stream Deck XL ($249) for power users.